markusviola/theparadigmblog/README.md

 **Upcoming Features**

 - **JSON Web Tokens (JWT)** - will apply this with some SSL implementation.
-- **Chat System** - I'm gonna replicate Facebook's messenger for this.
-Websockets!

 - **Push Notifications** - For announcements, or if a user likes or comments to your posts.
 - **Post Tagging** - I should've done this much earlier, but better late than never.
 - **Friend Tagging** - If push notifications are applied, this will follow already.